 - The problem with most lucid dreaming hypnosis recordings

-The advantage of using aids for lucid dreaming
+The advantage of using some lucid dreaming aids

 Unfortunately though, some people find it difficult to learn how to lucid dream.

-While there some very dubious lucid dreaming aids on the market, like lucid dreaming masks for example (read my article on the truth of these useless devices here), there are also some excellent resources and supplements that really do help.
+While there some very dubious lucid dreaming aids on the market, like lucid dreaming masks for example, there are also some excellent resources and supplements that really do help.

 To answer that question let’s first determine if hypnosis is even an effective tool for change in any area.